Make your move stress free

 7 - 10 Days Before The Move

-- Cancel all of your delivery services such as newsagent and florist.
+- Cancel all of your delivery services.

 - Clean out your medicine cabinet and dispose of unwanted drugs.

-- Collect all things from the cleaners and anything that has been in for repair.
+- Collect all things from the dry cleaners and anything that has been in for repair.
 Return anything belonging to neighbours and finalise outstanding accounts.

 - Arrange for children to stay with friends or relatives on the big day.